joe-watkins/top-people-to-follow-in-web-accessibility/README.md

 ## Top People to Follow in Web Accessibility

-This is a list, in no particular order, of people to follow that contribute greatly to web accessibility and web standards.
+This is a list, in alphabetical order, of people to follow that contribute greatly to web accessibility and web standards.

 ## People